Carthage/Carthage/README.md

 Carthage can automatically use prebuilt frameworks, instead of building from scratch, if they are attached to a [GitHub Release](https://help.github.com/articles/about-releases/) on your project’s repository or via a binary project definition file.

 To offer prebuilt frameworks for a specific tag, the binaries for _all_ supported platforms should be zipped up together into _one_ archive, and that archive should be attached to a published Release corresponding to that tag.
 The attachment should include `.framework` in its name (e.g., `ReactiveCocoa.framework.zip`), to indicate to Carthage that it contains binaries.
-The directory structure of the acthive is free form but, __frameworks should only appear once in the archive__ as they will be copied to `Carthage/Build/<platform>` based on their name (e.g. `ReactiveCocoa.framework`).
+The directory structure of the archive is free form but, __frameworks should only appear once in the archive__ as they will be copied to `Carthage/Build/<platform>` based on their name (e.g. `ReactiveCocoa.framework`).

 You can perform the archiving operation with carthage itself using: